tiffon/jaeger-ui/design/plexus-layers.md

     return {
       // this className will be merged with the className from the <EdgesLayer>
       className: 'is-hovered',
+      // Override the `markerEnd` ID to show the arrow styled with
+      // `.Ddg--edgeMarkerEnd is-hovered`
       markerEnd: renderUtils.getLocalId('hoveredArrow'),
     }
   }